EmFib/1000_classic_rock_songs/README.md

 ##### *See notebook: [01_data_collection](https://github.com/EmFib/bob_dylan/blob/main/01_data_collection.ipynb)*

 &nbsp;
-I collected song lyrics from Genius.com using their API and BeautifulSoup.
+I collected the song lyrics from Genius.com using their API and BeautifulSoup.
 Code for this section was heavily inspired by the tutorial [How to Scrape Song Lyrics: A Gentle Tutorial](https://medium.com/analytics-vidhya/how-to-scrape-song-lyrics-a-gentle-python-tutorial-5b1d4ab351d2) by Nick Pai, but I did have to make a couple edits and additions.

-The functions I used can be found in the data collection notebook.
+The final functions that I used to scrape and pickle the lyrics data can be found in the data collection notebook.

 # Data Cleaning & Pre-Processing